iot-unimore/verse/README.md

 ./render_dataset.py -i ../resources/ds_recipes/simple_example/info/simple_example.yaml -v
 ```

 Use option "-v" to enable verbose.
 If your cpu has many cores you can use option "-c" to enable more parallel rendering.
+Before committing to a (potentially large/slow) real render, you can also pass "--dry-run" to print how many scenes a recipe would generate, per set/task, without writing anything to disk.
+See the full CLI reference, including `--dry-run`, in [Dataset rendering](docs/dataset_syntax_howto.md#dataset-rendering).

 this will create a subfolder with few files under the "verse/datasets" folder :
 ```